kiva/kotlin-dev-env/README.md

 # Docker Compose

-Dependency: You'll want to have Docker and Docker Compose installed locally. ([Docker for Mac](https://www.docker.com/docker-mac) includes Docker Compose.)

-Finally, build and run your environment via Docker Compose.
+Use Docker Compose to build and run your environment.
 Note that many apps boot in development mode, meaning they will compile and reflect the local state of your individual repositories.
 Thus if you haven't pulled in updates to those repos lately, you might run into some issues.